SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 - Pinot is not a replacement for a database and should not be used as a source of truth.
 - Pinot is not a replacement for a search engine.
 - Also, Pinot queries cannot span across multiple tables.
-Table joins and other operations may be accomplished using either the Trino-Pinot connector or the Presto-Pinot connector.
+Table joins and other operations, such as a large amount of data shuffling, may be accomplished using either the Trino-Pinot connector or the Presto-Pinot connector.

-# Getting started with Pinot
+# Getting started with Pino

+This section describes how to launch a Pinot cluster and ingest data into it.

 ## Running Pinot components